Privacy Policy and

 European Union

-Controller of Personal Information: We may be the data controller or data processor of personal information collected or processed through our business, websites, and services.
+Controller of Personal Information: We may be the data controller or data processor of personal information collected or processed through our business, Web Platforms, and services.

 Processing: We process your personal information on one or more of the following legal basis: